burakkiymaz/kubernetesTest/README.md

-# kubernetesTest
+# Kubernetes

-This repository for testing kubernetes pod
+This repository for testing kubernetes pod.
+I will share my test yml files into folders..